chaerulmarwan20/tickitz-film-api/README.md

 ## Package

-The tickitz film application is created using how many package, along with a list of package:
+The tickitz application is created using how many package, along with a list of package:

 - **[Express](https://www.npmjs.com/package/express)**
 - **[Nodemon](https://www.npmjs.com/package/nodemon)**